dakrauth/django-vanilla-extract/docs/migration/base-views.md

 ## Base Views

-This document provides the complete set of API changes between Django's existing basic generic views and the corresponding `django-vanilla-views` implementations.
+This document provides the complete set of API changes between Django's existing basic generic views and the corresponding `django-vanilla-extract` implementations.

 It covers `RedirectView`, `TemplateView` and `FormView`.
 For the model views please [see here][model-views].

 Wherever API points have been removed, we provide examples of what you should be using instead.

 Although a large amount of API has been removed, the functionality that the views provide should be identical to Django's existing views.
-If you believe you've found some behavior in Django's generic class based views that can't also be trivially achieved in `django-vanilla-views`, then please [open a ticket][tickets], and we'll treat it as a bug.
+If you believe you've found some behavior in Django's generic class based views that can't also be trivially achieved in `django-vanilla-extract`, then please [open a ticket][tickets], and we'll treat it as a bug.

 ---